VladimirYugay/vy-personal-page/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate in Computer Vision Group, Informatics Institute, University of Amsterdam under the supervision of Dr. Martin R. Oswald and Prof. Dr. Theo Gevers.
+I am a PhD candidate in Computer Vision Group, Informatics Institute, University of Amsterdam under the supervision of [Martin R. Oswald](https://people.inf.ethz.ch/moswald/) and [Theo Gevers](https://staff.fnwi.uva.nl/th.gevers/).
 My research interests lie in 3D computer vision and deep learning, particularly 3D scene reconstruction and SLAM.

 Before, I earned my master’s degree in data engineering and analytics from [Technical University of Munich](https://www.tum.de/en/) during which I was part of the research group from [Laura Leal-Taixé](https://dvl.in.tum.de/team/lealtaixe/).
 There, I was working on multiple object tracking and segmentation in 3D.
 {style="text-align: justify;"}